Elizabeth Jesser Reid: Legacy

 There is a green plaque on Reid's house in Bedford Square.

 Bedford College became a college of the University of London in 1900, and merged with Royal Holloway College in 1985 to become Royal Holloway and Bedford New College.
 One of the halls of residence on the current campus is named "Reid Hall" in memory of the Bedford College founder.

+Her letters are held at The Royal Holloway Archives.